-The following courses are required: BIOL 7991G, BIOL 7100G and a minimum of 2 courses from the following list: BIOL 7005X, BIOL 7141G, BIOL 7503X, BIOL 7007G or additional courses approved by the graduate deputy.
-Students must take a comprehensive exam and submit a library thesis acceptable to the department.
-No more than 2 credits of Biology 7910G may be counted toward the degree.
-Students are however encouraged to take Biology 7080G when offered instead of taking Biology 7910G twice.
-Students should not take Biology 7922G.
-Only one research course (advanced study or thesis research) may be taken each semester.
-With permission of the deputy chairperson, the remaining credits required for the degree may be in courses in another science department.
-Information about requirements for the thesis is in the section "Academic Regulations and Procedures."
+Kinesiology 7250X Fitness Assessment and Exercise Prescription Kinesiology 7260X Exercise Prescription for Special Populations Kinesiology 7262X Electrocardiography # Kinesiology 7267X Cardiopulmonary Rehabilitation @ Kinesiology 7279X Nutrition and Exercise Kinesiology 7290X Practicum in Exercise Science and Rehabilitation Kinesiology 7262X should be taken in first semester of matriculation @ Kinesiology 7267X should be taken in second semester of matriculation Students who have successfully completed an undergraduate course in Fitness Assessment and Exercise Prescription may take an additional elective in place of Kinesiology 7250X, students who have completed an undergraduate course in Sport or Exercise Nutrition may take an additional elective in place of Kinesiology 7279X.
+Students matriculating in this program must have a current CPR certification prior to graduation at a level equivalent to American Safety and Health Institute Basic Life Support for the Professional Rescuer.
+Students may select additional credits from any 7000 level course offered by the Department of Kinesiology to fulfill the 36-credit requirement provided they have met the appropriate prerequisites.
+Other elective courses may be selected with the approval of the Graduate Deputy or Department Chair.
 M.A. degree program in education: biology teacher (7-12) HEGIS code 0401.01; SED program code 26742 (options A and B); 26741 (option C) Based on the required background in science, this program develops the student's knowledge of biology.
 Courses from the Department of Biology and the School of Department of Secondary Education are required.
 In the Department of Biology, courses are chosen from the offerings described for the master of arts, biology program.
 In the Department of Secondary Education, coursework is chosen from the following areas of study: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; and methods of teaching biology in grades 7-12.
 Also included are fieldwork and student teaching of biology.
 The program prepares students to teach biology and related sciences in secondary schools.
 Courses required for the degree vary depending on the entry qualifications of students.
 All students should consult the Head of the program in adolescence science education for the current requirements.
 Options A and B of the MA degree in biology teacher are currently not accepting applications for admission.
 As an alternate see our M.A.T. degree program in Adolescence Science Education (grades 7-12).
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the Head of the program in adolescence science education for the current requirements.
-Matriculation requirements .....

-Applicants must offer adequate preparation in the following, with an average grade of B or higher in biology courses: general biology; general physics; an advanced course in botany, zoology, general physiology, and genetics; and two terms of organic chemistry.
+Matriculation requirements · Applicants must offer adequate preparation in the following, with an average grade of B or higher in biology courses: general biology; general physics; an advanced course in botany, zoology, general physiology, and genetics; and two terms of organic chemistry.
 Applicants must also offer (a) or (b):